spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 A decision rule is a condition assigned to a discount that should be fulfilled for the discount to be applied.

 A discount can have one or more decision rules.
-Find an exemplary combination below:
+See the following exemplary combination:

 | PARAMETER | RELATION OPERATOR | VALUE |
 | --- | --- | --- |